What is in-app messaging: a brief guide to benefits, types, and examples

 Why this is good: Even though some of the tour steps are text-heavy, the copy includes the right type of information, along with a conversational and reassuring tone of voice.
 Accompanied by the on-brand design and relevant visuals, it makes a delightful onboarding experience.

-Example #2: Figma’s new commenting features #
+2. Figma’s new commenting features

 Source

-Figma has recently redesigned its feedback feature to make the comments easier to read and manage.
+Figma has redesigned its feedback feature to make the comments easier to read and manage.
 They used a simple 3-step walkthrough to explain what has changed and how users can benefit from it.

 Why this is good: This redesign announcement grabs the attention of the users as they sign back into the product.
 It offers short textual explanations that communicate the benefits, along with clear CTA buttons to guide users through.
 Each step also includes effective GIFs for a visual representation of changes, which sets the ground for feature adoption.

-Example #3: Vivaldi’s personalized onboarding flow #
+3: Vivaldi’s personalized onboarding flow

 Source